KevinMarquette/kevinmarquette.github.io/_posts/2016-11-06-powershell-hashtable-everything-you-wanted-to-know-about.md

 ## Shallow copies, nested

-The reason why it is called a shallow copy is becuase it only copies the base level properties.
-If one of those properties is a refference type (like another hashtable), then those nested objects will still point to eachother.
+The reason why it is called a shallow copy is because it only copies the base level properties.
+If one of those properties is a reference type (like another hashtable), then those nested objects will still point to eachother.

     PS> $orig = @{
             person=@{